-According to the Auditor General Act, section 10(1), the Auditor General is the auditor of the government reporting entity and must report annually, in accordance with Canadian generally accepted auditing and assurance standards (GAAS), to the Legislative Assembly on the financial statements of the government reporting entity.
-This annual audit of Government's Summary Financial Statements is the largest audit performed in the province and provides assurance to legislators, credit rating agencies and British Columbians as to whether the financial statements present fairly the financial position and operating results of the Province.
+The Auditor General must report annually, in accordance with Canadian generally accepted auditing and assurance standards (GAAS), to the Legislative Assembly on the financial statements of the GRE.
+This annual audit of Government's Summary Financial Statements is the largest audit performed in the province and provides assurance to legislators, credit rating agencies and the people of British Columbia as to whether the financial statements present fairly the financial position and operating results of the Province.

-The opinion on the Summary Financial Statements is the Auditor General's alone, but in British Columbia, the audit of the government reporting entity is accomplished through the combined work of the Office of the Auditor General and private-sector auditors.
-The Auditor General audits directly the ministries of government, but most of the other organizations and trust funds comprising the government reporting entity are audited by the private sector.
-The Auditor General is responsible for overseeing this process and determining what level of involvement with each organization the office will have.
+The opinion on the Summary Financial Statements is the Auditor General's alone, but in British Columbia, the audit of the GRE is accomplished through the combined work of the Office of the Auditor General and private-sector auditors.
+The Auditor General audits directly the ministries of government, but most of the other organizations and trust funds that make up the GRE are audited by the private sector.
+The Auditor General is responsible for overseeing this process and determining what level of involvement the Office will have with each organization.

-This report is provided to the Select Standing Committee on Public Accounts (PAC) in accordance with section 10(6) of the Auditor General Act (the Act).
+This report is provided to the Select Standing Committee on Public Accounts (PAC) in accordance with section 10(6) of the Act.
 According to section 10(7) of the Act, this plan must include:

-- a) a list of the government organizations and trust funds for which the Auditor General proposes that the Auditor General be appointed; - b) a list of the government organizations and trust funds for which the Auditor General proposes that other auditors be appointed; - c) the implications of the plan on the budget of the Auditor General; - a request for exemption from the prohibition in subsection (5) against being appointed auditor of a government organization or a trust fund for a period of more than 5 consecutive fiscal years of the government organization or a trust fund; - e) the criteria and selection process for the appointment of the auditors of government organizations and trust funds; - f) the involvement of the Auditor General in the audit process for government organizations and trust funds, for which auditors other than the Auditor General are the auditors; - g) a summary of consultations with respect to the plan, with officials of those government organizations and trust funds referred to in paragraph (b).
+- a) a list of the government organizations and trust funds for which the Auditor General proposes that the Auditor General be appointed - b) a list of the government organizations and trust funds for which the Auditor General proposes that other auditors be appointed - c) the implications of the plan on the budget of the Auditor General - d) a request for exemption from the prohibition against being appointed the auditor of a government organization or a trust fund for a period of more than 5 consecutive fiscal years - e) the criteria and selection process for the appointment of the auditors of government organizations and trust funds - f) the involvement of the Auditor General in the audit process for government organizations and trust funds, for which auditors other than the Auditor General are the auditors - g) a summary of consultations with respect to the plan, with officials of those government organizations and trust funds referred to in paragraph (b)

-The selection process for determining the Auditor General's level of involvement with each entity is risk-based and aligns with generally accepted auditing and assurance standards specific to the audit of group financial statements.
-These standards require us to be involved in the audit of all significant components of the Summary Financial Statements.
+The selection process for determining the Auditor General's level of involvement with each entity is risk-based and aligns with GAAS specific to the audit of group financial statements.
+GAAS require us to be involved in the audit of all significant components of the Summary Financial Statements.
 This plan details the levels of involvement we use to gain knowledge of organizations and sectors during the overall audit of the Summary Financial Statements.